 A certificate in historic preservation is offered for students who are interested in the stewardship and future of historic buildings and structures.
 Students will develop skills in analysis and critical thinking as they investigate ways in which preservation affects communities.

 As a school steeped in the liberal arts, Salem College has a penchant for classical languages, and as such we are commited to the study of the ancient Greek and Latin languages and of the literature written in those languages.

 The sport managment minor prepares students for the ethical and moral dilemmas facing sport managers and the sport industry as a whole.
 The program tackles all aspects of sport management including management in the professional sport franchise; intercollegiate athletics, sport marketing and promotions; athlete representation; sport law; facilities management; the health club, spa, resort industry; and sport tourism.

-Courses in finance are offered as part of the Business Administration Program.
-Although there is no major or minor in finance, finance may be chosen as a concentration area within the business administration major.
+Courses in marketing are offered as part of the Business Administration Program.
+Although there is no major in marketing, it may be chosen as either a minor or a concentration area within the business administration major.